SeyedAmirTafrishi/LCS_Filter/README.md

 To use the code, run the script `main_offline.m` from the MATLAB command line.
 This will run the filter with some example pictures in offline mode.

 LCS filter also supports to run in real-time.
-To use the real-time version of the filter, use the script `main_rt.m`(Underdevelopment and debugging stage).
+To use the real-time version of the filter, use the script `main_rt.m` (debugging stage).

 ## Dependencies